The Julekalender (Norwegian TV series)

-The Julekalender (Christmas calendar) is a Norwegian Christmas season television series produced by and starring Travellin' Strawberrys (Ivar Gafseth, Tore Johansen, Erling Mylius) in collaboration with Saks Film and Entertainment and TV 2 (Norway), 1994.
+The Julekalender (Christmas calendar) is a Norwegian Christmas season television series produced by and starring Travellin' Strawberries (Ivar Gafseth, Tore Johansen, Erling Mylius) in collaboration with Saks Film and Entertainment and TV 2 (Norway), 1994.
 Around 400,000 viewers followed the series in December 1994, and it has since been broadcast in reruns later years.
 It was based on the Danish series The Julekalender from 1991, which also inspired a Finnish version in 1997.
 The original concept and script of the series, as well as its numerous songs came from the Danish trio of De Nattergale (Carsten Knudsen, Uffe Rødbæk Madsen and Viggo Sommer).

 The characters spoke Norwenglish, a pidgin of English and Norwegian.

 The series consisted of 24 episodes (for each day until Christmas), and its production crew came from Trondheim, Norway.